msinton/random/Data-Intensive-Applications.md

 (can use ZooKeeper as responsible for knowing the correct routing) Couchbase, HBase, SolrCloud, Kafka
 3) clients must be aware of the partitioning

+## Transactions

+ACID: Atomicity, Consistency, Isolation, Durability

+Transation support in MySQL, PostgresSQL, Oracle, SQL Server probably based on System R.

+NoSQL was thought to mean no transactions but this is not true.
+Though most did abandon them.
+Transactions are not the antithesis of scalability, neither are they required for "serious applications" with "valuable data".

+### Atomicity
+Different meanings in other contexts.
+Here, abortability is apt.

+### Consistency
+Doesn't really belong since depends the application developer + atomicity and isolation.

+### Isolation
+Sometimes this is the stronger guarantee of serializable isolation = each transaction pretends it is the only one being run on the database.
+The result is the same as if the operations ran serially, though in reality they may have been concurrently with other transactions.

+To combat race conditions.

+### Durability
+No data loss even if there is a hardware fault or DB (node) crash.

+May mean written to disk to write-ahead log.

+DB must wait till completed before reporting transaction as complete.

+#### Replication
+Durability and replication both help towards the goal of no data-loss and should be used together and with backups!

+- node death:
+ D = data unavailable till node alive/data-transfer
+ R = remain available

+- correlated fault (crash every node for a particular input) R = in-memory data lost

+- in async replica system, recent writes may be lost when leader unavailable
+- power cut, SSDs can violate data loss guarantees
+- files/data on disk can corrupt